Journal — 2 May 2026

 Wedding Videographer vs Photographer in Cyprus: Do You Need Both?

-When wedding film is worth the money and when photography on its own is enough - an honest breakdown from a Cyprus wedding photographer and videographer.
+When wedding film is worth the money and when photography on its own is enough.
+A straight breakdown from a Cyprus wedding photographer and videographer.

-This is the question most couples planning a Cyprus wedding eventually have to settle.
-Photography is the obvious one - everyone books a photographer, and you would be hard-pressed to find someone who regrets it.
-Film is the harder call.
-It costs more, it adds another supplier, and a lot of couples are not sure what they actually get for the money.
+Every couple planning a Cyprus wedding has to settle this one eventually.
+Photography is the easy call: everyone books a photographer and you'd struggle to find anyone who regrets it.
+Film is harder.
+It costs more, it adds a supplier, and plenty of couples aren't sure what they're getting for the money.

 What photography does well

 Photography is the broadest and most flexible record of your wedding day.
-A good photographer covers everything - the people, the venue, the details, the family moments, the portraits, the in-between glances - and produces a gallery you can come back to for the rest of your life.
+A good photographer covers everything: the people, the venue, the details, the family moments, the portraits, the in-between glances.
+It produces a gallery you can come back to for the rest of your life.

 Photographs are easy to share, easy to print, and easy to hang on the wall.
 They survive technology changes because a JPEG from 2026 will still open in 2046.
 They get passed down.
 They get framed.